scamden/bedrock/README.md

 ## Getting Started

-This page is powered by `src/index.ts` and `src/index.html`.
-They provide the entrypoint to this UI module.
-Start there and build the rest of the module out inside of `src/`.

-By default UI modules export an angular module with a directive.
+UI modules should export an angular module containing a directive.
 In the case of Modals/Dialogs you'll also probably want to export a service that makes the modal easy to use.
 My recommendation is to create that service somewhere in `src/` and add it to the `angularModule` that gets exported from